ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 ### Limiting the CSS Selectors

-You can also customize by setting the {@link CKEDITOR.config#stylesheetParser_skipSelectors stylesheetParser_skipSelectors} configuration value.
+You can also further customize the plugin by setting the {@link CKEDITOR.config#stylesheetParser_skipSelectors stylesheetParser_skipSelectors} configuration value.
 The plugin will then ignore the CSS rules that match the regular expression and will not display them in the drop-down list nor use them to output the document content.
 The default value excludes all rules for the `<body>` element as well as classes defined for no specific element, but you can modify it to ignore a wider set of elements, like in the example below.

 	// Ignore rules for <body> and <caption> elements, classes starting with "high", and any class defined for no specific element. config.stylesheetParser_skipSelectors = /(^body\.|^caption\.|\.high|^\.)/i;